bigArmadillo/ML-Project-1/README.md

 5 - STOCK PRICE PREDICTOR - Learn how to Build a Recurrent Neural Network Architecture - A 4-layered LSTM model with adam optimizer and dropout regularization using Keras API to predict the Google stock prices of the future month using 5 years of training datset.

+6 - MUSIC GENERATION - Learn how to create music by training a LSTM model on a desirable music style like Jazz